Casper (film): Prequels

-With Harvey Entertainment retaining prequel rights to Casper, 20th Century Fox Home Entertainment, in co-production with Saban Entertainment, released two direct-to-video follow-ups to the film; an indirect prequel, Casper: A Spirited Beginning (1997), and its sequel Casper Meets Wendy (1998).
+With Harvey Entertainment retaining prequel rights to Casper, 20th Century Fox Home Entertainment, in co-production with Saban Entertainment, released two direct-to-video follow-ups to the film; Casper: A Spirited Beginning (1997) and Casper Meets Wendy (1998).

 Cancelled sequel

 Following the release of Casper, Simon Wells co-wrote a screenplay for Casper 2, which he was set to direct.
 However, in July 2000, Universal Pictures cancelled the sequel due to the disappointing sales from the direct-to-video Casper films and the hesitation of Christina Ricci.

 Animated direct-to-video film

 In 2000, Harvey Entertainment returned once with Mainframe Entertainment to produce a film called Casper's Haunted Christmas.
 Released by Universal Studios Home Video, the film was all done in computer animation, as opposed to its live-action predecessors.

-Cancelled CGI reboot
+Cancelled CGI film reboot

-In 2013, DreamWorks Animation announced that they were rebooting Casper as a computer-animated reboot film, with Simon Wells, who at one point was previously attached to write and direct the unproduced sequel to the live-action film, to write and direct, with writing duo John Altschuler and Dave Krinsky (King of the Hill, Blades of Glory) to co-write the film's script.
+In 2013, DreamWorks Animation announced that they were rebooting Casper as a computer-animated reboot film, with Simon Wells, who at one point was previously attached to write and direct the unproduced sequel to the live-action film, to write and direct once again, with writing duo John Altschuler and Dave Krinsky (King of the Hill, Blades of Glory) to co-write the film's script.
 It was set to be DreamWorks' second attempt at an animated film based on characters from the Classic Media library, but nothing came of it since its announcement.
 Concept art for an unproduced film was posted on ArtStation by animator Danny Williams in December 2023, stating that the pitch "never went anywhere".